saf-dmitry/taskpaper-mode/scripting.md

       "Complete all items in the current subtree."
       (interactive)
       (let ((ts (format-time-string "%Y-%m-%d" (current-time))))
-        (taskpaper-map-tree
+        (taskpaper-outline-map-tree
          `(lambda ()
             (unless (taskpaper-item-has-attribute "done")
               (taskpaper-item-set-attribute "done" ,ts))))))

-The following more complex example utilizes `taskpaper-map-region` outline mapping function and `taskpaper-archive-subtree` function to archive all completed items in the current buffer:
+The following more complex example utilizes `taskpaper-outline-map-region` outline mapping function and `taskpaper-archive-subtree` function to archive all completed items in the current buffer:

     (defun my-taskpaper-archive-done ()
       "Archive all completed items."
       (interactive)
-      (taskpaper-map-region
+      (taskpaper-outline-map-region
        '(lambda nil
           (when (taskpaper-item-has-attribute "done")
             (taskpaper-archive-subtree)